DoSOCSv2/DoSOCSv2/README.md

 * Checksums are always assumed to be SHA-1.
 (SPDX 2.0 permits SHA-1, SHA-256,
   and MD5)
 * A file may be an artifact of only one project.
-* License expression syntax is not supported.
+* License expression syntax is not parsed; license expressions are interpreted as license names that are not on the SPDX license list.
 * Deprecated fields from SPDX 1.2 (reviewer info and file dependencies) are not supported.